seed-rs/seed-quickstart-webpack/README.md

 How to format, lint and test your project.

-And how to setup Travis CI pipeline with deploy into Netlify.
+And how to setup Github Actions with deploy into Netlify.

 ### Formatter & Linter